 NFS: root with no-root-squash, nobody otherwise.

-SSB cannot modify the ownership of a file that already exists on the remote server.
+SPS cannot modify the ownership of a file that already exists on the remote server.

 Once you have configured an archive/cleanup policy, assign it to the connection you want to archive.
 For details, see Archiving or cleaning up the collected data.

 Data about archived connections can be automatically deleted from the connection database.
 For details, see Configuring cleanup for the One Identity Safeguard for Privileged Sessions (SPS) connection database.